What Is Backup Software and Why Is It Essential for Data Protection?

 Scaling backup software with business growth

-There is flexibility in integrating changing IT infrastructures, and large companies benefit from support for distributed systems and multiple backups in different locations.
+That flexibility extends to integrating with changing IT infrastructure.
+Larger companies in particular benefit from support for distributed systems and backups spread across multiple locations.

 Improving backup management with reporting and alerts